Links | Meet the Webmaster | Photo Gallery | Railfan Guides | Resources

 Lake Gaston Bridge - S86

-This photo was taken from Interstate 85 and shows the SAL Bridge over Lake Gaston.
+This photo was taken from Interstate 85 and shows the Seaboard's bridge that spanned Lake Gaston.